DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 * Last night, someone broke into the church's crypt and stole St. Andral's bones, damaging the floorboards behind the altar and escaping through a window.
 Without the bones, Father Petrovich can't complete the protective rite, and the wards will fall at dawn on the day of St. Andral's Feast.
 * Father Petrovich is fearful that some fell creature or wicked soul has manufactured this crisis as an opportunity to cause his congregation harm; though the Baron is confident that no monsters could breach Vallaki's walls, Father Petrovich fears that the town is not as safe as it appears.

-Father Petrovich can also share the date of St. Andral's Feast, which will take place on the fourth day after the players arrived in Vallaki.
+Father Petrovich can also share the date of St. Andral's Feast, which will take place on the fifth day after the players arrived in Vallaki.
 He has not reported the theft of the bones for the reasons described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 He does not suspect Milivoj of stealing the bones either, having no reason to do so.

 If the players express an interest in doing so, Father Petrovich is glad to allow them to inspect the crime scene—having made neither heads nor tails of it himself—and to interview Yeska, so long as they promise to be patient and gentle with the boy.